-After your application is received, you will receive an email confirmation.
-You may also receive a separate email with further instructions about when to submit examples of your work.
-Please do not send work examples until you receive these further instructions.
+After your application is received, you may also receive an email at a later date with further instructions about when to submit examples of your work.
+Please do not send examples until you receive these further instructions.

-Follow this link to the 2015 United States and Canada Competition Timeline
+Follow this link to the 2022 United States and Canada Competition Timeline.